aura-nw/docs/docs/overview/start/staking.md

 ![Delegate a validator](/img/delegate-validator.png)

-After delegating successully, staking rewards are generated and distributed to staked Aura holders in two ways:
+After delegating successully, staking rewards are generated to staked Aura holders in both ways:
 - Transaction fees
 - Block provisions: the total supply of Aura is inflated to reward stakers.
 Aura holders that do not stake do not receive rewards.
 Staked Aura holders can earn rewards by sending a claim reward transaction, rewards will send to Aura holder's wallet automatically.